sonicsleuth/reactjs-webpack-babel-setup/README.md

 ﻿# ReactJS - Setup Localhost with Webpack & Babel

-This guide will direct you in setting up a locally hosted ReactJS environment with Webpack with Babel for ES6 Javascript Transpiling.
+This guide will direct you in setting up a locally hosted ReactJS environment with Webpack and Babel for ES6 to ES2015 Javascript Transpiling.

 **TIP**: I recommend using **Visual Studio Code** with it’s integrated Terminal as you follow along below.